revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Ostentatious dress, Tiefling woman
 "Welcome to my boutique"

+Hostile about questiosn related to the bandages

 Tarot Reading
 	- Sun
 		- Answer will be plain, but do you recognise them
 		-  You might see the answer as soon as you leave the tent
+	-